aschoerk/GoMemDb/README.md

 * creation of tempor
 * UPDATE/DELETE
-* Remote Access via Rest, plus database/sql/driver **** currently working on that
+* Remote Access via Rest, plus database/sql/driver **** currently working on that ** need to change xid assignment to only at moment of changes ** need to do locking using fields in Tuple, no extra Lockmanager-Lockstorage ** need to keep track of changed records during transaction
 * Transactions plus MVCC plus Multiuser-Capability
 * Backing of Memory-Changes via persistent storage
 * AGGREGATE FUNCTIONS